 From ancient history, mankind has had an ongoing love affair with all things marble.
 Why not in your kitchen in the form of kitchen countertops or bathroom vanity tops?

 And if seamless slab or cultured marble is not affordable, homeowners can always find a ready solution by using tiles instead.

 One of the best qualities of marble, as applied to countertops, is the variety of color and veining.

 Laminate and solid surface countertops (i.e., Formica or Corian brands, respectively) all attempt to reproduce the beauty of marble, yet nothing comes close to the three-dimensional depth and richness and veining of real stone.

 In fact, laminate's beauty is only skin deep.
-Just below its photographic and wear layers is nothing but particle board.
+Just below its photographic and wear layers are nothing but particle board.
 By contrast, marble is marble, from top to bottom.

 Marble is a metamorphic rock, which means it changes from its original, sedimentary form (in this case, limestone or dolomite rock) to marble under severe pressure and heat.